XSPGMike/threadsapi/README.md

-https://threads.net API to retrieve threads and post threads from scripts.
+https://threads.net API to retrieve profile and threads from scripts.

 currently only commonjs.